 Our plans follow extensive consultation between campus stakeholders and SUNY officials to ensure that our ceremonies are consistent with state and federal public health guidelines.
 We are also prepared to pivot to a fully virtual celebration if COVID-19 positive case numbers increase or state and local guidance restricts in-person events in mid-May.
 We are in contact with county health officials about our plans and will make adjustments as needed.

-Details about our smaller, shorter ceremonies
+How our smaller, shorter ceremonies will work

 We will organize these ceremonies so that students graduate with peers in their majors and academic schools, to the extent possible.
 We anticipate that each ceremony will be roughly 30 minutes in length.

+President Donald P. Christian and Interim Provost Barbara Lyman will preside at each event and confer students’ degrees.
 There will be no hooding of master’s candidates, no handshaking and no processional or recessional this year.

 Seats will be arranged on the Old Main Quad separated by at least six feet in all directions, and students will be directed to take their seats immediately upon arriving for their ceremony date and time.